 - Fill in "Scroll times" , "Time Interval" and the "Scroll way"

 - Click "Save" then "Next"

-Here, I set scrolling times to 8, time interval to 2 second and select "Scrolling to bottom of the page " as Scroll way.
+Here, I set scrolling times to 8, time interval to 2 seconds and select "Scrolling to the bottom of the page " as Scroll way.

 Step 7.
 Starting running your task

 Now we are done configuring the task, it's time to run the task to get the data we want.

 There are Local Extraction and Cloud Extraction (premium plan).
 With a local extraction, the task will be run in your own machine; with a Cloud extraction, the task will be run on Octoparse Cloud platform, you can basically set it up to run and turn off your desktop or laptop and data will be automatically extracted and saved to the cloud.
 Features such as scheduled extraction, IP rotation, API are also supported with the Cloud.
 Find out more about Octoparse Cloud here.